ai-summer-of-code/aisoc-sequel-tracks/README.md

 # AISOC Season 1 Sequel Tracks
 Sequel to the successful first edition of AISOC in 2024, and based on popular demand, we are opening the following specialist tracks to help you advance and specialize your knowledge and skill in specific areas of interest.
-- Building Scalable Agentic Workflows
+- Building Agentic AI Systems
 - Training, Serving, Scaling and Debugging LLMs
 - AI Systems in Production (Models, RAGs, Agents)